-Pre-ejaculate is a clear liquid that proceeds ejaculation in many cases.
-The amount of precum a man releases varies greatly, and he has absolutely no control over that release.
-It’s thought that the purpose of precum is to reduce the acidity of both a man’s urethra and a woman’s vagina as sperm do poorly in high-acid environments.
+Precum (also known as pre-ejaculate) is a clear, alkaline liquid that proceeds ejaculation made up of mucus and enzymes that acts to reduce the acidity of both the urethra and vagina as sperm due poorly in lower pH environments.
 It may also act to aid in lubrication.

 Does precum contain sperm?

 Surprisingly, there are very few studies on this subject.
 The few that do exist (I’m talking less than five) also don’t agree.
-A few studies (link for one, two, and three) found precum contains no sperm at all, but in the most recent study done in 2011, 37 percent of men produced samples that contained motile (capable of causing pregnancy) sperm.
+A few studies (link for one, two, and three) found precum contains no sperm at all, but in a more recent study, 37 percent of men produced precum samples that contained motile sperm (capable of causing pregnancy).

-The number of sperm in these samples did vary, but for the most part was well below the quantity found in actual ejaculate.
+The number of sperm in these samples did vary, but for the most part, it was well below the quantity found in actual ejaculate fluid.
 These men had urinated prior to sample collection.
 As the jury is still out, so to speak, most reputable sources will state that, yes, precum can contain sperm.
 That sperm may not be eliminated by urination.

 What are the chances of pregnancy with precum?

-A review in 2011 done by the Office of Population Research at Princeton University found with perfectly timed “pulling out” or the removal of the penis prior to true ejaculation 4 of every 100 couples (4 percent) will become pregnant within a year.
-As the pull-out method also leaves a high chance of error (not pulling out fast enough), the overall rate of pregnancy in couples who only use the pull-out method is 22 out of 100, or 22 percent, within a year.
+A review in 2011 done by the Office of Population Research at Princeton University found with perfectly timed “pulling out” or the removal of the penis prior to true ejaculation 4 of every 100 couples (4 percent) become pregnant within a year.
+As the pull-out method also leaves a high chance of error (not pulling out fast enough), the overall rate of pregnancy in couples who only use the withdrawal method is 22 out of 100, or 22 percent, within a year.

-A study done in 2002, also by the Office of Population Research, along with the Guttmacher Institute, broke that down into slightly shorter time frames with 7.8 percent becoming pregnant within 3 months, 11.3 percent by 6 months, 18.4 percent by 12 months (less than the estimate in 2011).
-This study didn’t separate “perfect use” from just average practice where lots of folks make mistakes.
+A study done in 2002, also by the Office of Population Research, along with the Guttmacher Institute, broke that down into slightly shorter time frames with 7.8 percent becoming pregnant within 3 months, 11.3 percent by 6 months, and 18.4 percent by 12 months (less than the estimate in 2011).
+This study didn’t separate “perfect use” from just average pull-out practice where lots of folks make mistakes.